gobeyondidentity/developer-docs/docs/workflows/api-token.md

 -X $HTTP_METHOD -H "Authorization: Bearer $TOKEN"
 ```

 API access tokens are valid for 3 months (TTL 7776000 seconds).
 You can restrict the token's access with [scopes](../apis/scopes) by selecting a list in the Beyond Identity Admin Console or specifying a space-separated string of scopes in your API request, in accordance with [RFC6749#3.3](https://datatracker.ietf.org/doc/html/rfc6749#section-3.3).
+Token expiration can be configured from your "Beyond Identity Management API" application.

 ## Create Token with the Beyond Identity Admin Console

 The simplest way to acquire an access token is through the Beyond Identity Admin Console.
-Under the "Applications" tab, select the "Beyond Identity Management API" application, navigate to the "API TOKENS" tab, and then click on "Create token".
+Under the "Apps" tab, select the "Beyond Identity Management API" application, navigate to the "API TOKENS" tab, and then click on "Create token".
 From there you can configure the token with a Name and specified list of Scopes.

 <div style={{position: 'relative', paddingBottom: 'calc(73% + 20px)', height: '0'}}>
 <iframe src='https://demo.arcade.software/OQge5lspW7TRuqvghZQd?embed&forceNoOpeningAnimation=true' frameBorder="0" style={{position: 'absolute', top: '0', left: '0', width: '100%', height: '100%'}}>